taijusanagi/auto-green-grants/README.md

 ### Drip

 - **Team Payout Distribution:** AutoGreenGrants has integrated Drip to facilitate the equitable distribution of payouts among team members.
+User can input drip smart contract address as Allo protocol's recipient.

+- **Hypercert Integration** The Hypercert attestation is sent to contributers so if contributers enabled Drip recipient in the application, the Hypercert is sent to the Drip List members.

 ### BAT